 PID is more common in women aged 15-24 years.
 Other factors that may increase your chance of PID: Current or previous sexually-transmitted disease (STD)Multiple sex partnersSexual intercourse with a partner who has an STDIntercourse without the protection of a condom

 Women with PID do not always have symptoms.
 If symptoms do occur, they may include: Pain in the lower abdomenVaginal discharge with a foul odorFatigueFeverNausea or vomitingPainful intercoursePainful urinationVaginal bleeding

 Because symptoms are often subtle or nonexistent, PID can be difficult to diagnose.
 There are no specific tests for PID.

 If PID is suspected, the doctor will ask about your symptoms, as well as your sexual history, partners, and birth control methods.
 A physical and pelvic exam will be done.
 The pelvic exam is key to making the diagnosis.
 Samples from the vagina or cervix may be taken to help diagnose the problem.

-Imaging tests may be done with ultrasound or MRI.
+Imaging tests may be done with

 The primary treatment for PID is antibiotics.
 Your doctor may prescribe more than one type of antibiotic to treat the problem.
 Finish the entire dose of each medication, even if your symptoms disappear during treatment.